macropin/django-registration/docs/default-backend.rst

 The default backend
 ===================

-A default registration backend` is bundled with django-registration, as the module ``registration.backends.default``, and implements a simple two-step workflow in which a new user first registers, then confirms and activates the new account by following a link sent to the
+A default registration backend` is bundled with |project|, as the module ``registration.backends.default``, and implements a simple two-step workflow in which a new user first registers, then confirms and activates the new account by following a link sent to the